Shop our complete inventory of rinks, components & accessories

 The initial timing was perfect!
 We had a cold stretch of 11 days below freezing.
 I am guessing that we had over 100 different friends and hockey buddies over to play in those first few days.
 None of the young kids had ever played hockey outside before and they were all so excited and my wife and kids had a blast!

 Since those first few days, we have only had a total of 7 days of good ice.
-With those 7 days comes a tone of hard work.
-I will try not to overstate my efforts, but I bet that I have put about 200 hrs of labor into the rink in just over a months time.
+With those 7 days comes a ton of hard work.
+I will try not to overstate my efforts, but I bet that I have put about 200 hrs. of labor into the rink in just over a months time.